christinet7/miller-lab-SICILIAN/README.md

     `source activate spliz_env`

 ## Running the Pipeline
+To run the test dataset: `snakemake -p --config datasets="test" --restart-times 0`

+Note that when I ran this command, I encountered an error saying the cellName column was missing.

 # SICILIAN Nextflow Pipeline
 This serves as a guide for running the SICILIAN pipeline through Nextflow which is recommended for 10x datasets.